Emma Navarro

 SummaryAmerican professional tennis player who turned professional in 2022 after winning the NCAA Women's Singles Championship as a freshman at the University of Virginia in 2021.
 Known for her rapid rise in the WTA rankings and notable victories over top-ranked players.

-Career HighlightsCareer-high singles ranking of No. 8 (achieved September 9, 2024); reached 2024 US Open semifinal; won two WTA singles titles; defeated Grand Slam champions including Coco Gauff and Naomi Osaka; 2024 WTA Most Improved Player of the Year
+Career HighlightsCareer-high singles ranking of No. 8 (achieved September 9, 2024); reached 2024 US Open semifinal; won three WTA singles titles; defeated Grand Slam champions including Coco Gauff and Naomi Osaka; 2024 WTA Most Improved Player of the Year

 Physical Stats & More